yohman/twitter/README.md

 ## Usage

-### Clone this repo to JupyterHub
+### 1. Clone this repo to JupyterHub

 UCLA students:

 Use this [gitpuller link](https://jupyter.idre.ucla.edu/hub/user-redirect/git-pull?repo=https%3A%2F%2Fgithub.com%2Fyohman%2Ftwitter&urlpath=tree%2Ftwitter%2F&branch=master) to clone this repo into your JupyterHub account.

-### Install requirements
+### 2. Install requirements

 ![terminal](images/terminal.png)

-Once inside your JupyterHub, open a new terminal window, and enter the following command:
+Once inside your JupyterHub, open a new terminal window, navigate to the twitter folder (`cd twitter`), and enter the following command:

 ```
 pip install -r requirements.txt
 ```
+### 3. Running the twitter.py script

 Arguments: